corda/corda/docs/source/cordapp-build-systems.rst

 ^^^^^^^
 Below is a sample of what a CorDapp's Gradle dependencies block might look like.
-When building your own CorDapp, you should base yourself on the ``build.gradle`` file of the `Kotlin CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_ and the `Java CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_.
+When building your own CorDapp, you should base yourself on the ``build.gradle`` file of the `Kotlin CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_ or the `Java CorDapp Template <https://github.com/corda/cordapp-template-kotlin>`_.

 .. container:: codeset